Jira tracker · Side-by-side review

 08Worklog precision Full duration as Jira sees it, second-precision Seconds dropped on write-back ('Jira does not count seconds during the writeback' per Hubstaff's own docs), so totals drift over time

-19Compliance posture Local SQLite, OS-keychain token; no SOC-2 listing yet SOC-2 Type II, HIPAA, GDPR; SSO and SCIM on Enterprise
+18Compliance posture Local SQLite, long-lived credentials in the OS keychain; no SOC-2 listing yet SOC-2 Type II, HIPAA, GDPR; SSO and SCIM on Enterprise

 Core posture